Frequently asked questions

 property in pnpm-workspace.yaml

-to search for packages.
+to know what packages to operate on.
 For details on this property, see the pnpm documentation.

 property in lerna.json